 Reaching the mountain grave, Preston ordered several neighbors to exhume the body of Mrs. Shue.
 Such action, although commonplace today, had never been heard of in Greenbrier County, so it was only after considerable argument and threats of arrest that Preston succeeded in having the coffin raised from the grave and carried up the road to the schoolhouse.

 Shue was taken along to the little building, then required to remain in the room while Dr. Knapp performed his autopsy.
 First, the physician searched for poison but found no trace of it.
-For three days and nights, he worked over the body, seeking a cause of death.
+He worked over the body for three days and nights, seeking a cause of death.
 During that time, Shue, visibly nervous, but maintaining his innocence, sat on a large packing box, whittling it with his knife.
 Anderson Jones was there during the entire examination.

-On the third day, Dr. Knapp was about to give up when he made a startling discovery that had been predicted by Mrs. Heaster.
+On the third day, Dr. Knapp was about to give up when he made a startling discovery that Mrs. Heaster had predicted.
 Jones said, "Dr. Knapp was working around Mrs. Shue's head.
 I could see Shue was getting more nervous.
 His whittling was not so good.

 "Suddenly, the doctor turned to Mr. Preston.
 They whispered together for a few minutes.
 Then, Mr. Preston turned to Shue and said: " 'Well, Shue, we have found your wife's neck to be broken.'
 Shue's head dropped.
 A change came over him that I can't explain.
 But it certainly proved his guilt to me."